lshohan12/lshohan12/README.md

 ## Hi there 👋

-I am Lauren Shohan, a current Graduate Student at Duke University studying Energy and Environmental Analytics and Modeling.
-I am studying within the Nicholas School.
-I will be working for the SELC this summer in Chapel Hill.
+I am Lauren Shohan, a current Graduate Student at Duke University studying Energy and Environmental Analytics and Modeling at the Nicholas School of the Environment.
-Attached below is my LinkedIn and a picture of the Chapel at Duke.
+Attached below is my LinkedIn.

 LinkedIn : https://www.linkedin.com/in/laurenshohan/